wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

    **Note:** If you specify an invalid value for the port, the install will proceed with the default value of 5590.

-5. Optional: Add a Modbus TCP EDS Adapter system component, an OPC UA EDS Adapter system component, or both, and press Enter.
+5. Optional: Add a system component for a Modbus TCP EDS adapter instance, an OPC UA EDS adapter instance, or both, and press Enter.

-    **Note:** The Modus TCP EDS adapter and the OPC UA EDS adapter are both installed, regardless of whether a system component is added.
+    **Note:** The Modus TCP EDS adapter and the OPC UA EDS adapter are both installed, regardless of whether system components are added.
 Additional system components can be added for each adapter after installation.

 ### Silent install on a Linux device

-Complete the following steps to perform a silent install Edge Data Store on Linux with all default options:
+Complete the following steps to perform a silent install EDS on Linux with all default options:

 1. Open a terminal window and change the working directory to the location of the distribution file.